dmix90/StoreAppLauncher/README.md

 #Windows Store application launcher for STEAM
 ________________________________________________________________________________________________

-You need to find application id you want to launch on steam.
+You need to find application id first.
 Take a look at AppID_List.txt, there you will find some id's for "big" games from Windows Store.

 #How to find Application ID: